mdominijanni/inferno/docs/examples/quickstart.md

 clamp_hook.register()
 ```

 Adding parameter dependence is done by accessing the {py:class}`~inferno.neural.Accumulator` for the associated parameter.
-To only bound the upper limit, {py:meth}`~inferno.neural.Updater.upperbound` is called and a function which follows the {py:class}`~inferno.functional.HalfBounding` protocol.
+To only bound the upper limit, {py:meth}`~inferno.neural.Accumulator.upperbound` is called and a function which follows the {py:class}`~inferno.functional.HalfBounding` protocol.

 ```{code} python
 updater.weight.upperbound(